mrdotan/apicv10/Misc/Exercises/Exercise-Banking Use Case.md

 ### Hints

+1) [deposit.yaml](https://raw.githubusercontent.com/ibm-ecosystem-lab/APICv10/main/Misc/Exercises/deposit.yaml) can be downloaded from here.

-Use below information for configuring Open LDAP registry:
+2) Use below information for configuring Open LDAP registry:

 Create a new Open LDAP user registry in cloud manager.
 Open LDAP credentials will be provided by lab instructor.